Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 14 September 2025 21.22.23 UTC
+- WIB: Minggu, 14 September 2025 22.22.51 UTC
-- WITA: Minggu, 14 September 2025 22.22.23 UTC
+- WITA: Minggu, 14 September 2025 23.22.51 UTC
-- WIT: Minggu, 14 September 2025 23.22.23 UTC
+- WIT: Senin, 15 September 2025 00.22.51 UTC

 Kutipan Inspiratif:
-"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

-Kategori: technology
+Kategori: motivational